Creating External Credentials for enosix Sync

-When using non-legacy named credentials in Salesforce, user receives an error when attempting to set up a valence sync.
+When using external credentials in Salesforce, user receives an error when attempting to set up/execute an enosix sync.
 This issue can happen when either the automated process user or the executing user does not have correct permissions.

 System.CalloutException: We couldn't access the credential(s).
 You might not have the required permissions, or the external credential "SAP_CREDENTIAL" might not exist.